Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Non-durable goods such as food, toiletries, and cleaning supplies are quickly consumed.
 The demand for non-durable goods is typically more inelastic because these items must be replaced frequently.
 For example:

-• Toilet Paper: Consumers will continue purchasing toilet paper regularly regardless of price changes.
+• Toilet Paper: Consumers will purchase toilet paper regularly regardless of price changes.

 • Cleaning Products: Items like dish soap and laundry detergent are necessary for daily chores, leading to inelastic demand.